PauloCSC/haveibeenpwned/README.md

 Get-PwnedAccount -csv c:\temp\emailaddress.csv -apiKey "xxxxxxxxxxxxxxx"\
 Imports a list of email addresses in csv format.
 Each email address being a seperate row.
+In addition, it exports a csv with the response in the working directory (./)

 Get-PwnedPassword -Password monkey\
 Identifies if the password has been found. *No API key required